 Outreach

-Me and my team at Science in the Scrub, Western Sydney Parklands.
+Me and my team with our honey displays at Science in the Scrub 2024, Western Sydney Parklands.

 A short video I made about my PhD research on the human fungal pathogen Cryptococcus.